-Next to Mexico City, Puerto Vallarta has the best dining scene in Mexico.
+Next to Mexico City, Puerto Vallarta has one of the best dining scenes in Mexico.

 1) Barcelona Tapas

-Walk up to the 3rd floor dining room or rooftop terrace and you find this wine and tapas bar-cum-restaurant, abuzz with a sophisticated Mediterranean vibe.
+Walk up to the 3rd floor dining room and rooftop terrace, and you arrive at this wine and tapas bar-cum-restaurant, abuzz with a sophisticated Mediterranean vibe.

-It’s recently been renovated (with a whole new addition added), so if you haven’t visited since 2018, you’ll find it looks even more spiffy now.
+It’s been renovated (with a whole new addition added).
+So if you haven’t visited since 2018, you’ll find it looks even more spiffy now.
 (It boasts a new elevator too.)

-Go on and dress up a bit here – you’ll see young Mexican ladies in short slinky dresses and stiletto heels dining with their handsome dudes.
-After all, this is one of the higher-end restos in PV.
+Go on and dress up a bit – you’ll see young Mexican ladies in short slinky dresses and stiletto heels dining with their handsome dudes.
+After all, this is one of the top places to eat in Puerto Vallarta.

 “Small plates… big tastes” is the theme.